 Background and Critical Reception

-Recordings used and Spotify playlist
+Recordings used and Spotify links

 You can chart the Arcana Beethoven playlist as it grows, with one recommended version of each piece we listen to.
 Catch up here!